3EN-Cloud/netsumo/README.md

 * Node
 * NPM

-browse to checkout and run the command `npm install`
+Install using the command:

+`npm install netsumo`